Appendix A: Breach of GDPR Data

 b.
 The system administrators will make short-term system, application, and business process changes to prevent further compromise and reduce operating risk.

 The final report serves two main purposes.
-First, a recommendation is made to the Office of General Counsel and relevant compliance officers as to whether the incident handler and the responsible officials feel there is a reasonable belief that Restricted Data (including PHI/EPHI), or GDPR Data was subject to accidental or unlawful destruction, loss, or alteration, or unauthorized disclosure or access, and the degree of probability of risks to data subjects or that the security or privacy of any PHI/EPHI has been compromised.
+First, a recommendation is made to the Office of General Counsel and relevant compliance officers as to whether the incident handler and the responsible officials feel there is a reasonable belief that High Risk Data (including PHI/EPHI), or GDPR Data was subject to accidental or unlawful destruction, loss, or alteration, or unauthorized disclosure or access, and the degree of probability of risks to data subjects or that the security or privacy of any PHI/EPHI has been compromised.
 The report must be made in sufficient time to allow notification, if appropriate, within any legally-mandated time period.
 As noted, under the EU GDPR, notification to authorities must occur, wherever feasible, within 72 hours of discovery of a GDPR Breach.
 In the case of HIPAA/HITECH/Omnibus, that notification must occur within 60 days of discovering the Breach.
 Second, a series of mid-term and long-term recommendations are made to the owners of the compromised system/files, including responsible management, suggesting improvements in technology or business process that could reduce operating risk in the future.

 a.
 The incident handler will draft the final report after the investigation is complete.
 Preliminary reports should be avoided whenever possible since working conclusions can change substantially through the course of an investigation.